-This improvement clarifies which commissions an entity should include when assessing whether the terms of a financial liability are substantially different from the terms of the original financial liability.

-This improvement clarifies that in the scope of the derecognition tests carried out on renegotiated liabilities, only commissions paid or received between the debtor and creditor should be included, including commissions paid or received by the debtor or creditor on behalf of the other.
+This amendment clarifies which commissions an entity should include when assessing whether the terms of a financial liability are substantially different from the terms of the original financial liability.
+Thus, in the scope of the derecognition tests carried out on renegotiated liabilities, only commissions paid or received between the debtor and creditor should be included, including commissions paid or received by the debtor or creditor on behalf of the other.